US STOCKS-Futures pull back after strong advance

 By Ryan Vlastelica

-NEW YORK, March 31 U.S. stock index futures were lower on Tuesday, indicating a modest retreat from the previous session's rally, which was the strongest session for the Dow in more than a month.
+NEW YORK, March 31 U.S. stock index futures were lower on Tuesday, indicating a modest retreat from the previous session's rally, including the strongest session for the Dow in more than a month.

-Oil was pressured on Tuesday as Iran and six world powers entered a final day of talks on a nuclear deal that could see the energy-rich country increase oil exports to world markets.
-The talks come at a time when oversupply is already a major concern for energy investors, having contributed to crude falling more than 50 percent from a high reached in June.
+* Oil was pressured on Tuesday as Iran and six world powers entered a final day of talks on a nuclear deal that could see the energy-rich country increase oil exports to world markets.
+The talks come at a time when oversupply is already a major concern for energy investors, contributing to crude being down more than 50 percent from a high reached in June.

-Trading may be volatile ahead of the March payroll report, due on Friday, when the stock market is closed for the Good Friday holiday.
-If the report is strong, investors could view the U.S. Federal Reserve as more likely to raise rates earlier than currently expected.
+* Trading may be volatile ahead of the March payroll report, due on Friday, when the stock market is closed for the Good Friday holiday.
+If the report is strong, investors could bet the U.S. Federal Reserve may raise rates earlier than currently expected.

-In company news, Endurance Specialty Holdings Ltd agreed to buy reinsurer Montpelier Re Holdings Ltd for about $1.83 billion, while a source told Reuters that Charter Communications Inc has agreed to acquire Bright House Networks in a roughly $10 billion deal.

-The news follows a number of big M&A deals announced on Monday that contributed to the market's broad advance.
-Charter rose 11 percent to $203.50 before the bell on Tuesday.

-International Business Machines Corp said it will invest $3 billion over the next four years in a new 'Internet of Things' unit, aiming to sell its expertise in gathering and making sense of real-time data.
+* In company news, International Business Machines Corp said it will invest $3 billion over the next four years in a new 'Internet of Things' unit, aiming to sell its expertise in gathering and making sense of the surge in real-time data.

 NEW YORK, March 23 Wall Street edged lower on Thursday after lawmakers postponed a vote on a healthcare bill seen as President Donald Trump's first policy test.